 … Perhaps not.

-1 year on, how many Singaporeans have switched from SP Group?
+How many Singaporeans have switched from SP Group?

 Although there was an initial spike in activity when the OEM first launched, now that the initiative has done its rounds, the results are meh.